thingsboard/thingsboard.github.io/docs/trendz/activation/public-cloud.md

 ---
 layout: docwithnav-trendz
-title: How To Activate Trendz on ThingsBoard Cloud
+title: How To Activate Trendz on ThingsBoard Public Cloud
-description: How To Activate Trendz on ThingsBoard Cloud
+description: How To Activate Trendz on ThingsBoard Public Cloud

 step-1:
   0: